 Our search for exactly the right group-home agency and residence took about a month.
-Naturally, we were seeking a safe, clean, cheerful, active, respectful environment where Megan would have opportunities for personal growth, additional training in life skills, avenues for
+Naturally, we were seeking a safe, clean, cheerful, active, respectful environment where Megan would have opportunities for personal growth, additional training in life skills, avenues for supervised employment, and enough on-site and offsite activities to satisfy her desire for all kinds of fun.

-We finally found just the right home, with an opening at just the right time: An all-female, six-bed residence that happened to be less than five miles from our house.
+We finally found just the right home, with an opening at just the right time: An all-female, sixbed residence that happened to be less than five miles from our house.
 Megan's required trial run - a four-day visit during which staff and social workers observed her to see if she would fit in with the other residents and the general routine - was deemed a success, all around.
-Megan was bouncing exuberantly when I picked her up, and some of the more verbal residents even pleaded with me to let her permanently join their little family.
+Megan was bouncing exuberantly when I picked her up, and some of the more verbal residents even pleaded with me to let her permanently join their family.

-ne week after that visit, we'd finally cleared all the administrative hurdles required for movein.
+One week after that visit, we'd finally cleared all the administrative hurdles required for move-in.
 My husband had to be out of town for work, so I was the one who took Megan shopping for necessities, frequently chatting with her about the ways in which her life was going to change - as well as the comforting ways in which it would stay the same, since she could come home for one overnight stay each week, periodic 72-hour "passes," a few mini-vacations, and major holidays.

 However, it was daunting to realize that as part of the deal, we were totally relinquishing our roles as Megan's caregivers.
 We would no longer be the ones choosing her schedule, her doctors, her meals, her brand of toothpaste, or even which coat she might wear to school each day.
-Essentially, we were turning her over to the state's mental-healthcare system although we're still her legal guardians, an important fact.
+Essentially, we were turning her over to the state's mental health care system - although we're still her legal guardians, an important fact.